 These books provide invaluable lessons about personal finance.
 Reading many books has made me realize a few of them are essential.
-Here are the books that you might like to read over the weekend, so let’s take a look at the list.
+Here are the books you might like to read over the weekend, so let’s look at the list.

 And if your head isn’t in the right place to take in that knowledge – then what’s the point?
 You will not become wealthy with technical knowledge alone (financial or otherwise).
 Thinking and believing about money is a big part of what hinders people from success.

 Best Finance Books of All Time

 It is one of the most effective ways to improve your reading skills since you get a lot of research done in a short amount of time.

-Here are the Name of 5 Best BOOKS FOR A BETTER MONEY MINDSET
+Here are the Name of 5 Best Books For a Better Money Mindset

 1. I Will Teach You To Be Rich By Ramit Sethi

 Ramit Sethi will teach you how to become wealthy.
-You don’t have to spend money to becomerich.
+You don’t have to spend money to become rich.
 In this book, the author explains that as long as you invest and allocate your money right, you can spend your money guilt-free.

 Often I read this book twice a year because it is a classic.
 There is nothing better than it.
 I urge you to read it as soon as possible if you haven’t yet.

-The book should be on every self-improvement book list for those who need a better money mindset.
+The book should be on every self-improvement list for those needing a better money mindset.
 It’s worth picking up a copy if you haven’t already read it.
 Give one to your recent graduate and two more to friends.

-Since this book is THE book about mindset, it’s obvious that this would be a top pick.
+Since this book is THE book about mindset, it’s evident that this would be a top pick.
 This book results from decades of research turning into specific, actionable, and tangible details.
 Dweck’s rationale for a different approach to failure and learning is compelling.

 4. Rich Dad Poor Dad By Robert Kiyosaki

 The cover for this book is most likely familiar to us all.
 If not, we likely know someone who has.
 A lot has changed since this book came out more than two decades ago.

-It also explains why schools don’t teach your kids about personal finance, explains how you don’t need a lot of money to get rich, and outlines assets and liabilities.
+It also explains why schools don’t teach your kids about personal finance, how you don’t need a lot of money to get rich, and outlines assets and liabilities.

 5. The Psychology of Money By Morgan Housel